-Portfolio projection is a new feature on the platform that simulates for a client account, a distribution of future portfolio performance in good, average and poor market outcomes.
-Projections can be simulated at a client account or individual portfolio (model) level.
+Portfolio projections is a feature on the platform that simulates for a client account, a distribution of future portfolio performance in good, average and poor market outcomes.
+These projections are based on the cash flows and the asset class makeup of the portfolio, and can be simulated at a client account or individual portfolio level.

 The simulation model produces thousands of projections of plausible future states, taking into account Mason Stevens’ view on assets, expected returns and implied volatility to predict future portfolio performance.